 The Women of Color in the Academy Project (WOCAP) is a campus-wide faculty network at U-M that supports scholarship focused on understanding the experiences of women of color in the academy and advocacy work to address the challenges and issues faced uniquely by women of color in the academy.
 To advance this scholarship and advocacy work, WOCAP provides professional development and a supportive and inclusive community that includes writing retreats, weekly writing sessions, bi-annual dinners, and other networking and professional development opportunities.
 WOCAP is open to all faculty who support or are actively engaged in this work.

 Achieving a university where all women of color faculty experience success, leadership, visibility and representation at all levels of governance.

-The campus-wide WOCAP faculty steering committee would like to extend an invitation to all instructional track faculty who are, or identify with, women of color, and would like to work together to call attention to structural barriers and promote solutions to enhance the success of women in color in academia.
+The campus-wide WOCAP faculty steering committee would like to extend an invitation to participate to all instructional track faculty who support or are actively engaged in scholarship or advocacy work focused on the experiences of women of color in higher education.
+Together, we can call attention to structural barriers and promote solutions to enhance the success of women in color in academia.

 Contact Gloryvee Fonseca-Bolorin at 734-764-6360 or firstname.lastname@example.org for additional information about WOCAP.

 Maria Castro, R C Schneider Collegiate Professor, Professor of Neurosurgery and Professor of Cell and Developmental Biology, Medical School

 Patricia Coleman-Burns, Assistant Professor Emerita of Nursing, School of Nursing

 Youngju Ryu, Associate Professor of Modern Korean Literature